leovandriel/bootgpt/README.md

 you are asking more of the builder than it can currently handle.
 Consider simplifying your request or waiting until we catch up.

+Still stuck?
+Cheat a little and use [patch-openai](https://github.com/leovandriel/patch-openai) to log and cache all API calls.

 ## FAQ

 *Why?*